TorkamaniLab/imputation_accuracy_calculator/README.md

 - imputed: imputation results
 - wgs: ground truth file, containing experimentally determined genotypes (i.e. Whole Genome Sequencing data)

-All files provided must be in vcf.gz format (compressed, tabixed).
+**IMPORTANT PREREQUISITE: All files provided must be in vcf.gz format (compressed, tabixed).
 Alleles must match, in other words: NO SWAPS, NO FLIPS, SAME BUILD!!!
-It is not necessary to provide allele frequencies, since the tool will calculate it internally using bcftools.
+It is not necessary to provide allele frequencies, since the tool will calculate it internally using bcftools.**

 ## Usage: